 This is the third installment of a three-part series about Oklahoma’s water wars, starting with the edition of This Land dated Sept.
 1, 2012.

 The summer’s epic drought was parching Oklahoma’s cattle, and wildfires had just closed I-35 when I got fried by my drinking water.
-This summer, New York City opened four of its water supply bodies to non-motorized recreational boating, and I spent a July day paddling the Pepacton Reservoir.
+This summer, New York City opened four of its water supply bodies to non-motorized recreational boating, and I spent a July day rowing one of my favorite fishing kayaks near the Pepacton Reservoir.
 But I skipped the sunscreen.
 Who wants to overturn a kayak and drink factor 50 from the tap next month?